 We’re flexible in how we organize and structure partnerships.
 Our preference is to be deeply engaged scientifically in collaborative research programs.

 Calico combines the focus and drive of a start-up with the resources and world class R&D capabilities of the leading biotechnology companies.
 Calico’s internal research efforts are predicated on “beyond state-of-the-art” technology and research infrastructure including advanced sequencing, computational biology and machine learning, metabolomics/proteomics, microscopy/imaging and translational biology.

 Through our productive alliance with AbbVie, we have outstanding access to resources including medicinal chemistry, protein production, drug screening, and structural biology to accelerate development of therapeutic programs and discovery technologies.
-Partnering with Calico, therefore, provides people, resources, and capabilities to advance the full range of biotechnology opportunities.
+Partnering with Calico provides people, resources, and capabilities to advance a full range of biotechnology R&D opportunities.